mateusesm/yugioh-cards/README.md

-### Project made in React for to render YU-GI-OH cards through an API
+### Project made in React for to render Yu-Gi-Oh cards through an API

 A Yu-Gi-Oh inspired project that mades with React available through an API YGOPRODeck API (https://ygoprodeck.com/api-guide/) a site with YU-GI-OH cards.